 In hindsight, my mom would have been better to teach me the importance of saving.
-That way, I would have cash on hand to cover my emergencies and not rely upon plastic.
+That way, I would have cash on hand to cover my emergencies and not rely on plastic.

 Sadly, this is the way many people live their financial life.
 The take the advice of friends and family and follow it rather than listening to financial experts.
 Here are some common financial advice myths.